john-wigg/best-data-practices/README.md

 ### Use a file naming scheme

-* Develop a naming scheme right at the beginning of your project.
+Develop a naming scheme right at the beginning of your project.
 Stay consistent, if you change your naming scheme, adapt the changes everywhere, even old files.

-* Formatting:
+Also, observe some guidelines on formatting your file names so as to achieve good readability by humans as well as machines:
   * Avoid spaces.
   * Seperate words by using underscores or use CamelCase.
   * Very long names are problematic for certain software, so avoid.
   * Use leading zeros for sequential numbering.

-* Include date in sensible format.
-* Use some organisational elements for fast identification such as short name of location.
+It is also a good idea to include the date in sensible format or use some organisational elements for fast identification such as short names for locations.

 ![Example for bad practice](https://imgs.xkcd.com/comics/documents.png "An example for very bad practice https://xkcd.com/1459/")